Big Raven Plateau: Edziza Formation

-The Edziza Formation is a 0.9-million-year-old trachyte formation mainly comprising the younger central stratovolcano of Mount Edziza and satellitic domes.
-The stratovolcano overlies the northern flank of the older Ice Peak stratovolcano and consists of pyroclastic breccia, as well as lahar and ash flow deposits.
+The Edziza Formation is a 0.9-million-year-old trachyte formation mainly forming the younger central stratovolcano of Mount Edziza and associated satellitic domes.
+It overlies the northern flank of the older Ice Peak stratovolcano and consists of pyroclastic breccia, as well as lahar and ash flow deposits.
 These rocks are well exposed in 850 m high cliffs along the northern side of Tenchen Glacier where an active cirque has eroded the eastern side of the volcano.
-Exposed at the head of this cirque is hydrothermally altered vent breccia of the central conduit, which is overlain by the remains of at least four lava lakes that ponded inside the summit crater.
+Exposed at the head of this cirque is hydrothermally altered vent breccia of the central conduit.
+It is overlain by the remains of at least four lava lakes that ponded inside the summit crater.
 Each lava lake has a thickness of around 30 m and are represented by at least four distinct cooling units.

-Satellitic domes of the Edziza Formation include Glacier Dome on the lower northeastern flank of Mount Edziza, Triangle Dome on the upper western flank of Mount Edziza and Nanook Dome on the southwestern rim of the summit crater, the latter of which is the largest dome of the Edziza Formation.
-Glacier Dome was the source of a lava flow that travelled along the northern side of Pyramid Creek valley whereas Nanook Dome may have been the source of one or two of the lava lakes inside the summit crater.
-An unnamed pyroclastic cone on the northwestern flank of Mount Edziza produced two trachytic lava flows that travelled onto the gently sloping surface of the Big Raven Plateau; they are both largely buried under ash and colluvium deposits.
+Satellitic domes of the Edziza Formation include the Glacier, Nanook and Triangle domes.
+Glacier Dome on the northern flank of Mount Edziza was the source of a lava flow that travelled along the northern side of Pyramid Valley.
+Nanook Dome lies on the southwestern rim of the central crater and may have been the source of one or two of the lava lakes.
+Triangle Dome on the upper western flank of Mount Edziza contains long, slender columnar joints that have been attributed to subglacial volcanism.
+An unnamed pyroclastic cone on the northwestern flank of Mount Edziza, also part of the Edziza Formation, produced two trachytic lava flows.
+They travelled onto the gently sloping surface of the Big Raven Plateau and are largely buried under ash and colluvium deposits.

 Klastline Formation

-The Klastline Formation consists of the remains of thick alkali basalt flows that issued from at least three vents on the northern and eastern sides of the Big Raven Plateau 0.62 million years ago.
+The Klastline Formation consists of thick alkali basalt flows that issued from at least three vents on the northern and eastern sides of the Big Raven Plateau 0.62 million years ago.
 A lobe of alkali basalt extends eastward from the northern end of the plateau to Buckley Lake as a series of scattered outcrops; much of the lobe is buried under colluvium deposits and younger lava flows.
 The source of this lobe was probably a pyroclastic cone that has been eroded to a low grassy hill 1220 m in elevation.
-Klastline Cone on the eastern side of the Big Raven Plateau near the head of Pyramid Creek was the main source of Klastline Formation lava flows in the Klastline River valley, which have been reduced to small buttes and buttresses.
+Klastline Cone on the eastern side of the plateau near the head of Pyramid Creek was the main source of Klastline Formation lava flows in the Klastline Valley.
+Erosion has since reduced these lava flows to small buttes and buttresses along the Klastline River.